 - Weigh the sugar into a saucepan, then add just enough water to give it the consistency of wet sand.

-- Set over a medium heat, and DO NOT STIR!
+- Set over a medium heat, and place on a lid.
+DO NOT STIR!

 - When the edges of the caramel start to color, begin to swirl the pan.